moehriegitt/hob3l/README.md

 For further speed-up, the polygon clipping algorithm was extended to support processing more than two polygons at the same time, because with a runtime of O(n log n), it benefits from larger n.
 Currently, it usually works with max.
-6 polygons (there are still bugs otherwise...), and this already speeds up some examples by a factor of 2.
+10 polygons.
+Even processing 3 polygons at once speeds up some examples by a factor of 2 over processing 2 polygons at once.

 ## Status, Stability, Limitations, Future Work, TODO